Four Population Health Management Strategies that Help Organizations Improve Outcomes

 The Population Health Strategies–Outcomes Improvement Connection

-While many organizations define population health slightly differently, its core aim is to improve the health and outcomes of individuals and populations while improving efficiencies and reducing the total costs.
+While many organizations define population health slightly differently, its core aim is to improving health outcomes of individuals and populations while improving efficiencies and reducing the total costs.
 IHI references a definition from population health researcher David Kindig: “Population health is defined as the health outcomes of a group of individuals, including the distribution of such outcomes within the group.”
 Kindig explains that populations “are often geographic populations such as nations or communities, but can also be other groups such as employees, ethnic groups, disabled persons, prisoners, or any other defined group.”

 Regardless of how organizations define population strategies, PHM involves collaboration between leaders in healthcare, politics, charity, education, and business.
 Factors that make up the complete picture of individual and population health (Figure 1) span health behaviors (e.g., tobacco use, diet and exercise, and alcohol and drug use), clinical care (e.g., access to care and quality of care), social and economic factors (e.g., education, income, and family and social support), and the physical environment (e.g., air and water quality and housing and transit).

 Four Population Health Management Strategies that Drive Outcomes Improvement